Where is the joy of longing?

-Have you ever seen these guys who sell jackets or kurtis on the sidewalk?
-They have this huge pile of clothes that you need to rummage through to find something that you like.
+Have you ever seen these guys who sell fake leather jackets on the sidewalk?
+They have this huge pile of clothes that you need to rummage through.
 Crazily swiping on people’s faces felt a little bit like that.
 I couldn’t tell one from the other after a point because I just wanted to get through the pile real quick.

 I had no idea what I was even doing.

 So, I decided to slow down, read bios and then swipe left or right carefully.
 Except, the problem with reading bios, scrolling up and down is that the movement of the thumb scrolling up resembles swiping right very closely.
 So, I ended up with more instances of having to unmatch real quick.

 Screw it.
 I will just left swipe everyone, I thought.